2703roy/LineraOrchestrator_XFighterZone/README.md

   </a>
 </p>

-Full test on Conway Testnet with 8 demo accounts, kindly use `test1` to `test8` (same username/password) for multiplayer battles
+Full test on Conway Testnet with 8 demo accounts, kindly use `test1` to `test8` (same username/password) for multiplayer battles.

 ## ⚡ Quick Start
 ```text